-If your child gets the Pupil Premium, then you will receive a letter and have a meeting with your child's class teacher telling you about further details of how the funding is used to support your child.
-You can find our financial plan for the year ahead is available below with an evaluation of the financial plan from 2018-19.
+If your child is registered as receiving the Pupil Premium, then you will receive a letter and have a meeting with the pupil premium lead telling you about further details of how the funding is used to support your child.
+You can find our financial plan for the year ahead available below with an evaluation of the financial plan from last year.

 Pupil Premium Outcomes

-This year Pupil Premium pupils have achieved positive results in their Key Stage 2 SATs (August 2019).
+This year Pupil Premium pupils have achieved positive results in their Key Stage 2 SATs 2023.
 These results are in line with the new measures and curriculum that has been introduced in UK schools.
 For example, 67% of Pupil Premium pupils achieved expected standard in Reading, Writing and Maths combined.

 Who can get the Pupil Premium Funds?

-Pupils can get the Pupil Premium if certain criteria are met.
-These are:
+Pupils can get the Pupil Premium if certain criteria are met:

 •Ever 6 Free School Meals Children- children who get, or have had, free school meals in of any the last six years